 Interrogations of students by law enforcement agencies and other authorities outside the District are extremely disruptive to a student's educational process; additionally, such interrogations may impact student and/or parental rights.
-A determination whether to allow such interrogation will be made by school administrators on a case-by-case basis.
+A determination whether to allow such interrogation will be made by school administrators on a case-by-case basis and conducted with an administrator.